aaronncfca/DictionaryGame/README.md

   * There is only minimal thread-safety protection to ensure that Program.ActiveGames is not corrupted.
 A number of scenarios have not been tested which may produce undefined results;
     such as if a user submits their answer while the server is processing a timeout request.
-  * Timeouts are implemented on the client side, meaning multiple clients may simultaneously submit GameHub.SubmitTimeout().
-It would make more sense for the server to implement the timeout, but this would require significant restructuring because timeout functions don't play well with SignalR hubs (since they are disposed and re-instantiated for every request).

 ## Contributing